Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 Demographic Bias

-Definition: Demographic bias involves assumptions or stereotypes based on attributes such as race, religion, location, age, or socioeconomic class.
-These biases can reinforce harmful social divides and discrimination.
+Definition: Assumptions or stereotypes based on race, religion, location, age, or socioeconomic class that reinforce harmful social divides.

 Examples: